musevi/AlternaAI/README.md

  - hit load unpacked
  - select the alternaAI-extension
  - you can then pin it to your toolbar and run it

+## Todo
+ - Deploy Extension
+ - Figure out how to inject to background.js
+ - Maybe make it a sidebar?